Loading...

 How much of my vehicle registration fees go to Campus Safety?

 None.
-All vehicle registration fees are collected by each of the campuses.
+All vehicle registration fees are collected by the individual campuses.

 I will have a car on campus for the next few days.
 Do I really have to register it?

-Yes.
-All vehicles parked at The Claremont Colleges must be registered at Campus Safety or display a guest parking permit.
+Yes, all vehicles parked at The Claremont Colleges must be registered with Campus Safety or display a guest parking permit.

 I have a friend who will be visiting me for a few days.
 Do they have to register their car?